cgoulart35/StormBot/README.md

 - **'.mw wz lifetime kills'** to display the lifetime total game kills (Modern Warfare + Warzone) of all participating Modern Warfare players from highest to lowest if you are a StormBot administrator.

-- **'.mw wz weekly kills'** to display the total game kills (Modern Warfare + Warzone) so far this week of all participating players from highest to lowest if you are a StormBot administrator.
+- **'.mw wz weekly kills'** to display the total game kills (Modern Warfare + Warzone) so far this week of all participating Modern Warfare players from highest to lowest if you are a StormBot administrator.
 The bot will only assign the @__ role for Modern Warfare kills to the player in first place at the end of the week with the most multiplayer kills (not Warzone).

 ### Help: Warzone Commands